JakeC007/JakeC007.github.io/_copy/site-copy.md

 FILE:  press.md
 NOTE:  What your press coverage has been about.
 TEXT:
-My research on AI safety for young people, children's privacy, EdTech, online tracking, and AI governance for minors has been featured in national and education-focused media outlets.
+My research on children's privacy, EdTech, online tracking, and student data has been featured in national and education-focused media outlets.
 This coverage has focused primarily on how schools and technology platforms collect, use, and secure student data, and what accountability should look like when those systems fail.

 ---